-Can you roll over a 401(k) while still employed?
+Can you roll over a 401(k) to an IRA while still employed?

 Many people roll over their 401(k) savings when they change jobs or retire.
 However, numerous 401(k) plans allow employees to transfer funds to an IRA while they are still with their employer.